Censorship in Canada: Broadcasting

 The CBSC summarizes its policy on sexual activity as follows:

 Before the Watershed (9:00 pm - 6:00 am), the CBSC considers that it is inappropriate to show sexual activity that is intended for adult eyes and minds.
 There is, in the pre-Watershed period, a run of 15 hours (a strong majority of the broadcast day and about 90% of our customary waking hours), during which broadcasters offer their audiences a "safe haven", namely, a period in which their television viewing can be free of adult-oriented material, whether sexual or otherwise.
 There may still, in that time frame, be programming that some parents will not wish their families to see (all adults should make the effort to weigh the appropriateness of all kinds of programming for themselves and their children) but it will not be due to its exclusively adult orientation.
 And even in the pre-Watershed period, broadcasters advise their audiences of the nature of what is to come.

+In 2026, CKUA, Alberta's donor-supported public broadcaster, banned music by Edmonton artist Ryan McCourt from its airwaves after determining it had been created using generative AI tools.
+The albums The Objectivity of Taste and After Your Death, released under the name The Synthesist, had previously received airplay and public praise from CKUA host Leo Cripps.
+CKUA's content director confirmed the ban while acknowledging that no written policy or rationale had been made public at the time.